MaddyWikstrom/bobbytherabbit/SHOPIFY_ERROR_TROUBLESHOOTING.md

 ### 3. Certificate Error
 **Error:** `ERR_CERT_COMMON_NAME_INVALID`

-**Cause:** SSL certificate issues with your Shopify domain `bobbytherabbit.com.myshopify.com`
+**Cause:** SSL certificate issues with Shopify domains

 **Solutions:**
-- Try the alternative domain: `bobbytherabbit.myshopify.com` (without .com)
+- Use the domain: `mfdkk3-7g.myshopify.com`
-- The fixed integration includes domain fallback logic
+- The integration has been updated to use the correct domain

 ### 4. Shopify Buy SDK Error
 **Error:** `Uncaught (in promise) TypeError: Failed to fetch`